How Lymphatic Drainage Can Improve Your Skin’s Health and Glow

 Here’s a simple facial lymphatic drainage routine:

-Stroke from the nose out toward the temples.
+3. Cheeks next: Stroke from the nose out toward the temples.
+This helps improve skin tone and detoxifies the body.

-Gently tap and sweep under the eyes to the temples.
+4. Eyes last: Gently tap and sweep under the eyes to the temples to relieve puffy eyes and improve the circulatory system.

-Use a facial oil or cream for smooth motion.
+Use facial oil or cream for smooth motion.
 Repeat each stroke 5–10 times.
-Never press too hard—it should feel like a gentle glide, not a rub.
+Never press too hard; it should feel like a gentle glide, not a rub.

 Professional Lymphatic Drainage Treatments